Kamren Curl: 2020

 On July 24, 2020, the Washington Commanders signed Curl to a four–year, $3.40 million contract that includes a signing bonus of $113,328.

 Throughout training camp, Curl competed for a roster spot as a backup safety against Jeremy Reaves, Cole Luke, and Troy Apke.
 Head coach Ron Rivera named Curl a backup safety to begin the season, behind starting duo Troy Apke and Landon Collins.

 Curl (middle) lining up for a play against the Los Angeles Rams in 2020.

 On September 13, 2020, Curl made his professional regular season debut and recorded three combined tackles (two solo) during a 27–17 victory against the Philadelphia Eagles.
 On October 4, 2020, he earned the first start of his career as a nickelback and made three combined tackles (one solo) in a 17–31 loss to the Baltimore Ravens.
 On October 27, 2020, Washington's head coach Ron Riveira named Curl the starting strong safety after Landon Collins tore his achilles and was placed on injured reserve. injury in Week 8.
 The following week, Curl led the team and set a season-high 11 combined tackles (six solo) and also made his first career sack on Daniel Jones during a 20–23 loss to the New York Giants.
 On December 13, 2020, Curl made seven solo tackles, a season-high two pass deflections, and returned his first career interception for his first touchdown as Washington defeated the San Francisco 49ers 23–15.
 His pick-six occurred after he intercepted a pass by Nick Mullens to fullback Kyle Juszczyk and returned it 76–yards for a touchdown.
 He finished the season with 3 interceptions, 88 combined tackles (66 solo), two quarterback sacks, four pass deflections, three interceptions, and a touchdown in 16 games and 11 starts.
 He earned an overall grade of 68.0 from Pro Football Focus in 2020.

-The Washington Football Team finished the 2020 NFL season first in the NFC East with a 7–9 record to clinch a Wildcard spot.
+The Washington Football Team finished the 2020 NFL season first in the NFC East with a 7–9 record.
 On January 9, 2021, he started in his first career postseason appearance and made seven combined tackles (three solo) during a 23–31 loss against the Tampa Bay Buccaneers in the NFC Wildcard Game.